Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer: Reflection

 The motivation for this paper was the flurry of recent work on transfer learning for NLP.
 Before we began this work, these advances had already enabled breakthroughs in settings where learning-based methods had not yet been shown to be effective.
 We are happy to be able to continue this trend, for example by nearly matching human-level performance on the SuperGLUE benchmark, a task specifically designed to be difficult for modern transfer-learning pipelines.
 Our results stem from the combination of a straightforward and unified text-to-text framework, our new C4 data set, and insights from our systematic study.
 Additionally, we provided an empirical overview of the field and a perspective on where it stands.
 We are excited to see continued work using transfer learning towards the goal of general language understanding.

 \end{description}

-\acks{We thank Grady Simon, Noah Fiedel, Samuel R.\ Bowman, Augustus Odena, Daphne Ippolito, Noah Constant, Orhan Firat, Ankur Bapna, and Sebastian Ruder for their comments on this manuscript; Zak Stone and the TFRC team for their support; Austin Tarango for his guidance on data set creation; Melvin Johnson, Dima Lepikhin, Katrin Tomanek, Jeff Klingner, and Naveen Arivazhagan for insight into multi-task machine translation; Neil Houlsby for comments on adapter layers; Olga Wichowska, Ola Spyra, Michael Banfield, Yi Lin, and Frank Chen for assistance with infrastructure; Etienne Pot, Ryan Sepassi, and Pierre Ruyssen for collaboration on TensorFlow Datasets; Rohan Anil for help with our download pipeline for Common Crawl; Robby Neale and Taku Kudo for their work on SentencePiece; and many other members of the Google Brain team for their discussion and insight.}
+\acks{We thank Grady Simon, Noah Fiedel, Samuel R.\ Bowman, Augustus Odena, Daphne Ippolito, Noah Constant, Orhan Firat, Ankur Bapna, and Sebastian Ruder for their comments on this manuscript; Zak Stone and the TFRC team for their support; Austin Tarango for his guidance on data set creation; Melvin Johnson, Dima Lepikhin, Katrin Tomanek, Jeff Klingner, and Naveen Arivazhagan for insight into multi-task machine translation; Neil Houlsby for comments on adapter layers; Olga Wichowska, Ola Spyra, Michael Banfield, Yi Lin, and Frank Chen for assistance with infrastructure; Etienne Pot, Ryan Sepassi, and Pierre Ruyssen for collaboration on TensorFlow Datasets; Rohan Anil for help with our download pipeline for Common Crawl; Robby Neale and Taku Kudo for their work on SentencePiece; Jeffrey Li for pointing out missing details about the creation of C4; and many other members of the Google Brain team for their discussion and insight.}